NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 Here are a couple of things you will need in order to get started:
 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/)
 * [WinSCP](https://winscp.net/eng/download.php)
+* Basic linux knowledge & ability to work in a terminal
 * Command prompt or an SSH client such as [Putty](https://www.putty.org/) or [Solar Putty](https://www.solarwinds.com/free-tools/solar-putty) if you want a better GUI
 * A raspberry pi with the latest version of [Raspbiean ](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (or as it is now called "Raspberry  Pi OS)*
 * [ .NET Core](https://github.com/dotnet/iot) needs to be installed on your raspberry